 Following a vegan diet means eating no animal products including eggs and dairy products.
-A vegan meal plan emphasizes naturally low-calorie foods such as vegetables and fruits.
-However, a 1,200-calorie vegan meal plan is quite restrictive -- and obtaining all the nutrients you need on this number of calories presents a challenge.
+A 1,200-calorie vegan meal plan emphasizes naturally low-calorie foods such as vegetables and fruits.
+However, a 1,200-calorie plant-based meal plan is quite restrictive — and obtaining all the nutrients you need on this number of calories presents a challenge.
 Devising a healthy 1,200-calorie vegan meal plan requires some preparation and planning, but it is possible.
 Consulting a physician before beginning any diet plan, especially one low in calories, is advisable.

 A vegan diet may also help reduce risk factors for chronic conditions such as heart disease and Type 2 diabetes.
 Restricting a vegan diet to 1,200 calories daily should result in weight loss, but the amount of food may be inadequate for some people — particularly men or very active individuals.

-A 1,200-calorie vegan meal plan should span at least three meals, or three meals and two snacks.
+A 1,200-calorie plant-based meal plan should span at least three meals, or three meals and two snacks.
 Eating regularly helps keep hunger under control and sustains your energy.
 Try to make each meal include healthy carbohydrates and a source of vegan protein, such as beans, seeds, nuts or soy.
 You can also include large amounts of watery, fibrous vegetables such as leafy greens, broccoli, summer squash, tomatoes, cucumbers and peppers.

 Vegan diets may be low in certain nutrients that are most often found in animal foods, such as omega-3 fatty acids, protein, vitamin B-12, zinc and calcium.
 When you restrict your calorie intake, you run the risk of creating an even greater deficiency in some of these nutrients.
 It is challenging to obtain adequate nutrition on any 1,200-calorie diet, notes registered dietitian Joanne Larsen on her website, Ask the Dietitian.

-Sample 1,200-Calorie Vegan Meal Plan
+Try This Sample 1,200-Calorie Vegan Meal Plan

 For dinner, saute 3.5 ounces of tofu in garlic and soy sauce and serve with 1/2 cup of brown rice.
 You can also have a salad with 3 cups of baby spinach, 1/2 cup of sliced mushrooms, 1 tablespoon of hemp seeds and lemon juice.
 This menu totals about 1,187 calories.